Tobinworld’s objectives for this program include:

 - assisting the youth and family in assessing their needs for and acquiring access to medical, educational, recreational, social, prevocational, rehabilitative, and other community services necessary for the youth and family to meet their needs and enable the youth to function at his/her residence, school, and community

-Initial DMH Child/Adolescent assessment, annual assessments, DSM IV diagnosis, GAF, clinical interview, and other standardized testing instruments including psychological testing.
+Initial DMH Child/Adolescent assessment, DSM V diagnosis, clinical interview, and other standardized testing instruments including psychological testing.

 A thorough appraisal of the youth’s functioning in their residence, school and community settings; includes health status, social support systems and daily activities.